-In 2015, the 84th Texas Legislature passed House Bill 30, directing the TWDB to conduct studies to identify and designate brackish groundwater production zones in the state.
-The legislation directed the TWDB to make designations in four aquifers-the Carrizo-Wilcox Aquifer located between the Colorado River and the Rio Grande, the Gulf Coast Aquifer and sediments bordering that aquifer, the Blaine Aquifer, and the Rustler Aquifer-and to report the designations to the legislature by December 1, 2016.
-The legislation further required the TWDB to identify and designate brackish groundwater production zones in the remaining aquifers of the state before December 1, 2022, which has now been extended to December 1, 2032, with passage of Senate Bill 1041 of the 86th Legislature.
+The initial directive to designate brackish groundwater production zones required the TWDB to make designations in four aquifers-the Carrizo-Wilcox Aquifer located between the Colorado River and the Rio Grande, the Gulf Coast Aquifer and sediments bordering that aquifer, the Blaine Aquifer, and the Rustler Aquifer-and to report the designations to the legislature by December 1, 2016.
+The TWDB is required to identify and designate brackish groundwater production zones in the remaining aquifers of the state before December 1, 2032.

-House Bill 30 requires that brackish groundwater production zones must be located in areas with moderate to high availability and productivity.
+Texas Water Code § 16.060 requires that brackish groundwater production zones must be in areas with moderate to high availability and productivity.
 They must also be separated by sufficient hydrogeologic barriers to prevent significant impacts to water availability or water quality in geologic strata that have average total dissolved solids concentrations of 1,000 milligrams per liter or less.
 The statute also excluded certain areas from zone designation:

-- The Edwards (Balcones Fault Zone) Aquifer located within the jurisdiction of the Edwards Aquifer Authority - Areas within the boundaries of the Barton Springs-Edwards Aquifer Conservation District, the Harris-Galveston Subsidence District, and the Fort Bend Subsidence District - Area within a groundwater conservation district that overlies the Dockum Aquifer and includes wholly or partly 10 or more counties (High Plains Underground Water District) - Aquifers, subdivisions of aquifers, or geologic strata that have an average total dissolved solids concentration of more than 1,000 milligrams per liter and serve as a significant source of water supply for municipal, domestic, or agricultural purposes

-• Geologic formations that are designated or used for wastewater injection through the use of injection or disposal wells permitted under Texas Water Code Chapter 27
+- The Edwards (Balcones Fault Zone) Aquifer located within the jurisdiction of the Edwards Aquifer Authority - Areas within the boundaries of the Barton Springs-Edwards Aquifer Conservation District, the Harris-Galveston Subsidence District, and the Fort Bend Subsidence District - Areas within a groundwater conservation district that overlies the Dockum Aquifer and includes wholly or partly 10 or more counties (High Plains Underground Water District) - Aquifers, subdivisions of aquifers, or geologic strata that have an average total dissolved solids concentration of more than 1,000 milligrams per liter and serve as a significant source of water supply for municipal, domestic, or agricultural purposes - Geologic formations that are designated or used for wastewater injection with injection or disposal wells permitted under Texas Water Code Chapter 27

-For each zone, the TWDB is required to (1) determine the amount of brackish groundwater that a zone is capable of producing over 30- and 50-year periods without causing a significant impact to water availability or water quality in surrounding aquifers, (2) make recommendations on reasonable monitoring to observe the effects of brackish groundwater production within the zone, (3) work with groundwater conservation districts and various stakeholders on the studies in general, and (4) provide a summary of zone designations in the biennial desalination report due December 1 of each even-numbered year.
+For each zone, the TWDB is required to (1) determine the amount of brackish groundwater that can produce over 30- and 50-year periods without causing a significant impact to water availability or water quality, (2) make recommendations on reasonable monitoring to observe the effects of brackish groundwater production within the zone, (3) work with groundwater conservation districts and stakeholders on the studies in general, and (4) provide a summary of zone designations in the biennial desalination report due December 1 of each even-numbered year.